Nelson Werneck Sodré: Biography

 Nelson Werneck Sodré was born in Rio de Janeiro, then the city was capital of Brazil, on 27 April 1911.
 After studying in public schools and some boarding schools, he entered the Military College of Rio de Janeiro in 1924.
-He joined the Brazilian Army when he entered the Realengo Military School in 1930.
+He joined the Brazilian Army when he entered the Military School of Realengo in 1930.
 After completing the course in 1933, he was commissioned as an Aspirant to Officer in January 1934, and was soon assigned to serve in the 2nd Field Artillery Group in Itu, the historic Deodoro Regiment.

 His debut in the mainstream press came in 1929, with the publication of the short story "Satânia", which won an award from the magazine O Cruzeiro.
 In October 1934, he began collaborating with the newspaper Correio Paulistano based in city of São Paulo.
 Two years later he became, in his own opinion, "a professional in the press", taking on the role of literary critic for the newspaper and being paid for the articles he published.

 Between 1938 and 1945 he published several hundred articles in magazines and newspapers, as well as seven books: História da Literatura Brasileira, in 1938; Panorama do Segundo Império, in 1939; the second edition of História da Literatura Brasileira, in 1940; Oeste, in 1941; Orientações do Pensamento Brasileiro, in 1942; Síntese do Desenvolvimento Literário no Brasil, in 1943; Formação da Sociedade Brasileira, in 1944 and O que se Deve Ler para Conhecer o Brasil, in 1945.

 A personal friend of intellectuals such as Graciliano Ramos and Jorge Amado, as well as other literary figures, he joined the Brazilian Communist Party (PCB) in the early 1940s.